jashandeep-sohi/pyds/_sources/userguide.txt

  ...
 TEST = 5
  ...
 END
  ...
 Blha Blha Blha.
  ...
 All of this is ignored.
+It could be the data product, etc.
  ...  """
  ... )
  <pds.Label object at 0x...>